MarcKumar/networkmonitor/README.md

   docker pull marckumar/networkmonitor
   ```

-  -The container requires less than 5MB of RAM to run efficiently, making it lightweight and suitable for resource-constrained environments.
+- The container requires less than 3MB of RAM to run efficiently, making it lightweight and suitable for resource-constrained environments.

 ## Configuration